 2019 Update: Sadly, the longer I’m in this business, the more horror stories I hear.
-I wrote this post four years ago.
+I originally wrote this post in 2015 ago.
 Since then, I have worked with clients who have had additional negative experiences:

 - Clients whose dogs were killed by trainers at a board-and-train